zordius/dom-validate/README.md

 # Check for Yahoo page, there should not be any empty link
 node-validate -u 'https://us.yahoo.com/' -n 'a[href=""]' -v=2

+# Yes, there should not be any broken images...check again
+node-validate -u 'https://us.yahoo.com/' -n 'img[src=""]' -v=2
 ```

 ## Command line options